Polymethylsiloxane polyhydrate

-Polymethylsiloxane polyhydrate (PMSPH), or methylsilicic acid hydrogel (brand name — Enterosgel), is an enterosorbent used for binding and removing various toxic substances, infectious agents and metabolites from the gastrointestinal tract.
-It is available in the form of a homogeneous pasty mass of white or almost white colour, odorless and tasteless.
+Polymethylsiloxane polyhydrate (PMSPH), or methylsilicic acid hydrogel (brand name Enterosgel), is an enterosorbent used for binding and removing various toxic substances, infectious agents and metabolites from the gastrointestinal tract.
+It is available in the form of a white or almost white homogeneous pasty mass.
+It is odorless and tasteless.

 History

-This product was synthesized in the late 1970s - early 1980s in the USSR by I. B. Slinyakova and I. М. Samodumova of L. B. Pisarzhevskiy Institute of Physical Chemistry (Kyiv), where the theoretical foundations for the formation of the porous structure of organosilicon adsorbents with an adjustable porous structure and a pre-defined chemical nature of the surface were established; there were also efforts to synthesize organosilicon adsorbents, namely porous polymers polyorganosiloxanes.
+This product was synthesized in the late 1970s to early 1980s in the USSR by I. B. Slinyakova and I. М. Samodumova of L. B. Pisarzhevskiy Institute of Physical Chemistry (Kyiv), where the theoretical foundations for the formation of the porous structure of organosilicon adsorbents with an adjustable porous structure and a pre-defined chemical nature of the surface were established; there were also efforts to synthesize organosilicon adsorbents, namely porous polymers polyorganosiloxanes.
 Industrial production of the preparation began in early 1991.
 In 1994, a medicinal drug with methylsilicic acid hydrogel as the active ingredient, marketed under the brand name Enterosgel, was registered in Ukraine and Russia, and active sales of the new product began.

 Currently, the product is already available in 40 countries.

 The study of the use of the preparation was conducted in cooperation with the Medical Service of Krasnoznamennyi Kiev Military District (Medical Service Colonel Professor F. G. Novikov, Medical Service Colonel N. P. Bezlyuda).
 Since, many clinical trials investigating the preparation have been conducted by Ukrainian and Russian companies in the CIS.

 A large-scale study of its effect was conducted in the United Kingdom between 2019 and 2022.
 It established a proven base of effectiveness of the preparation in the treatment of irritable bowel syndrome with diarrhea, help in relieving bloating, abdominal pain and urgency.

 The preparation is registered in Russia and the CIS countries as a medicinal drug, and in the countries of the European Union, Serbia, New Zealand, Africa as a medical device, since the product is not absorbed into the bloodstream and acts as an adsorbent only in the gastrointestinal tract, it fits the relevant definition according to the Classification of the European Commission.

-The medical device Enterosgel is produced in a modern high-tech factory in Jeseník, Czech Republic, from where it is exported to all countries of the world, except Russia and the CIS countries.
+The medical device Enterosgel is produced in a factory in Jeseník, Czech Republic, from where it is exported to all countries of the world, except Russia and the CIS countries.
 This region supplies production in Russia, where a factory is situated in the city of Dankov.

 Structure

-Enterosgel (PMSPH) or methylsilicic acid hydrogel is a polymeric gelatinous organosilicon compound.
+PMSPH is a polymeric gelatinous organosilicon compound.
 The gel is dispersed in water to a particle size of no more than 300 microns.
 The preparation is a suspension which is taken orally.